microsoft/r-server-campaign-optimization/Powershell_Instructions.md

 ## Execute PowerShell Script
 ----------------------------

-Running this PowerShell script will create stored procedures for the the operationalization of this solution.
+Running this PowerShell script will create stored procedures for the operationalization of this solution.
 It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described  [here](dba.html).